Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

+- The Pirates have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.

+- When it comes to the total, the Pirates and their foes are 6-4-0 in their previous 10 contests.

-- The Pirates have put together a 2-1-0 record against the spread over their previous 10 games (oddsmakers set runlines in three of those games).
+- The Pirates' record against the spread is 2-2-0 over their previous 10 games (bookmakers set spreads in four of those contests).

 Pirates Betting Records & Stats

-- Pittsburgh has a record of 10-12 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.
+- Pittsburgh has entered 22 games this season as the underdog by +120 or more and is 10-12 in those contests.

-- The Pirates have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 45.5% chance of walking away with the win.

-- Pittsburgh and its opponents have hit the over in 25 of its 52 games with a total this season.
+- Games involving Pittsburgh have gone over the total set by sportsbooks in 26 of 53 chances this season.

-- The Pirates have posted a record of 3-1-0 against the spread this season.
+- The Pirates have an against the spread record of 3-2-0 in five games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.